rnestler/rnestler.github.io/content/articles/2025/2025-02-22_improving_my_raspberry_pi_based_media_system.rst

   point to `localhost`.

-Accessing the snapcast webinterface then allows to see the metadata of the playing song:
+Accessing the snapcast webinterface then allows us to see the metadata of the playing song:

 .. figure:: {static}/images/mopidy/mopidy-snapcast-integration.png